-Mitigation Measure 1: Undertake a General Plan Amendment to revise the Residential Land Use Designation descriptions of the Land Use Element if the implementation or programs H-1.3.3, H1.3.5, H-1.74, H-1.7.5 and H-1.7.8 result in a conflict with the maximum density permissible in residential zoning districts.
+Mitigation Measure 1: Complete a General Plan Amendment to revise the Residential Land Use Designation descriptions of the Land Use Element, prior to adoption of an LUDC amendment if the implementation of programs H-1.3.3, H1.3.5, H-1.74, H-1.7.5 and H-1.7.8 result in a conflict with the maximum density permissible in residential zoning districts in the General Plan.

-Mitigation Measure 2: Undertake a General Plan Amendment to revise Policy LU-2.4 if the implementation or program H-2.9.3 results in a conflict with the annexation standards of the Land Use Element.
+Mitigation Measure 2: Complete a General Plan Amendment to revise Policy LU-2.4, prior to adoption of a zoning amendment to implement optional program H-2.9.3 if the zoning amendment results in a conflict with the annexation standards of the Land Use Element.

-Mitigation Measure 3: Undertake a General Plan Amendment to revise Policies CD-2.1 and CD-2.3 if the implementation or program H-1.7.6 could result in a conflict with the design review requirements of these policies of the Community Design Element.
+Mitigation Measure 3: Complete a General Plan Amendment to revise Policies CD-2.1 and CD-2.3 prior to implementing program H-1.7.6 through a zoning amendment, if the implementation or program H-1.7.6 could result in a conflict with the design review requirements of these policies of the Community Design Element.